Private rented accommodation

-Private rented accommodation is often more expensive than other forms of rented housing, as the vast majority of new private rented lettings are subject to very limited rent control.
-Landlords are able to charge whatever rents they consider reasonable and which people are willing to pay.
-This can mean that in areas of housing shortage, or particularly popular areas, rents can be very high.
+Private rented accommodation is often more expensive than other forms of rented housing.
+The majority of new private rented lettings have limited rent control.
+In areas of housing shortage rents can be very high.

 Housing benefit does not always cover the amount of rent that landlords charge.
-This can mean that tenants are left with a shortfall to make up, and risk accruing rent arrears.
+Tenants might have a shortfall to make up, and risk accruing rent arrears.
 Most tenants with private landlords are paid housing benefit using the local housing allowance (LHA) scheme.
-The LHA Direct calculator shows the LHA rates for different sizes of property in different areas.
-This shows the maximum amount paid to a claimant under the LHA scheme.

-Most single people aged under the age of 35 have their housing benefit restricted to cover the rent payable on the equivalent of a single room in a shared house.
+Most single people under 35 can only receive housing benefit to cover the rent payable on a room in a shared house.

 Security of tenure

 Private renting can be much more flexible than other forms of housing, with periodic and fixed term, short and long lets available.
 If necessary, tenants may be able to find and move into a property in the private sector very quickly.